simplyGits/MagisterJS/README.md

 Before creating issues
 ===
-1. Update all your packages with `npm update`
+1. Update all dependencies with `npm update`
 2. Be sure you haven't made a typo and your code is correct (check the [docs](http://simplyGits.github.io/MagisterJS/))
 3. Don't create issues which occur in a modified version